GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-14-deploying-alpas-app-to-heroku.md

 ### Adjusting and Committing the .env file

-As per the [Alpas docs](https://alpas.dev/docs/configuration#environment) - you shouldn't usually commit your project's `.env` file.
-However Heroku builds your app from your git repository, and since your Alpas needs the presence of a `.env` file to deploy this is one of the cases where we need to break the rules.
+As per the [Alpas docs](https://alpas.dev/docs/configuration#environment) you shouldn't usually commit your project's <span class="code-snippet">.env</span> file.
+However Heroku builds your app from your git repository, and since your Alpas needs the presence of a <span class="code-snippet">.env</span> file to deploy this is one of the cases where we need to break the rules.

-Before you commit your `.env` file, I'd recommend creating a duplicate `.env.development` file and moving all of your `.env` file contents to this dummy version.
-Double check that this new `.env.development` file is being ignored by git (the included `.gitignore` file should ignore this automatically).
-Your `.env` should now be stripped of pretty much everything and look something like this:
+Before you commit your <span class="code-snippet">.env</span> file, I'd recommend creating a duplicate <span class="code-snippet">.env.development</span> file and moving all of your <span class="code-snippet">.env</span> file contents to this dummy version.
+Double check that this new <span class="code-snippet">.env.development</span> file is being ignored by git (the included <span class="code-snippet">.gitignore</span> file should ignore this automatically).
+Your <span class="code-snippet">.env</span> should now be stripped of pretty much everything and look something like this:

 <span class="font-weight-bold">*.env*</span>
 <pre class="p-2 bg-primary text-light">